FlyMyPG/BuildOne-Ownership-Project/README.md

   - The [Robotic Industries Community Forum](https://www.robotic.industries/community).
 Just for us.
 Focused, yet limited.
   - Reddit: The [r/3dprinting](https://www.reddit.com/r/3Dprinting/) subreddit is where folks talk about what they're doing today.
   - [Thingiverse](https://www.thingiverse.com/) isn't just a place to freely download ready-to-print designs, but is also a place to talk with the creators about their designs.
 - Ask questions!
 Be fearless.
 Be patient yet persistent.
 Let the community know you are a beginner, and let them begin by helping you focus your question.
-I recommend starting your first questions with "Is this a good place to ask about \<insert your issue\>?".
+I recommend starting your first questions with "Is this a good place to ask about \<*insert your topic*\>?".
 Always behave kindly, and simply ignore those who don't do likewise (no flame wars).

 Ready?
 Let's go!